-Our current marketable investment securities are measured at fair value on a recurring basis.
-As of June 30, 2012 and December 31, 2011, we classified our current debt securities as Level 2 of the fair value hierarchy, as they were based on quoted market prices that can be derived from assumptions observable in the marketplace, and our current strategic equity security as Level 1 of the fair value hierarchy, as its market price was quoted in active markets (see Note 2).
-As of June 30, 2012 and December 31, 2011, we did not have investments that were classified as Level 3 of the fair value hierarchy.
+Our current marketable investment securities were measured at fair value on a recurring basis as summarized in the table below.
+As of September 30, 2012 and December 31, 2011, we did not have investments that were categorized within Level 3 of the fair value hierarchy.